Databricks Vs Snowflake

 Databricks vs Snowflake

 Traditionally, corporations used data warehouses to store data of various types generated from various sources.
 Data warehouses are designed to support decision-making through intelligence extracted from the data.
 However, with the evolution of technology, data needs have changed because of increased data velocity, volume, and veracity.
-There are quite a few relevant systems in the market, but two of them, Databricks and Snowflake, are fiercely competing to lead the industry.
+There are quite a few relevant systems in the market, but we'll discuss two of them, Databricks and Snowflake.

-Databricks is making waves for combining data warehouses and data lakes under a single platform, while Snowflake is revolutionizing the data warehouse with a software-as-a-service (SaaS) offering that requires near-zero maintenance and provides quick scalability.
+Databricks aims to combine data warehouses and data lakes under a single platform, while Snowflake is promoting a data warehouse with a software-as-a-service (SaaS) offering that boasts less maintenance and scalability.

 Data Warehouses vs Data Lakes

-A data warehouse stores historical data about a business to allow the analyzing and extraction of insights.
-It does not store current information, nor is it updated in real time.
-It is mainly used with relational databases where data is stored into relations (tables) with the schema optimized for fast querying and analytics.
+A data warehouse stores historical data about a business to allow the analysis and extraction of insights.
+It does not store current information, nor is it updated in real-time, and is mainly used with relational databases where data is stored in relations (tables) with the schema optimized for fast querying and analytics.

 A data warehouse stores data in a structured format that is accessible via SQL queries.
 It is easier to manipulate structured data than non-structured or semi-structured data because the schema for all the data is known beforehand.
-However, storage and processing are centralized, and the usage of purpose-built hardware makes a data warehouse expensive.
-Moreover, with advancements in infrastructure and better support from open source software for new tool development, most data warehouses are becoming outdated.
-They cannot scale enough and provide the performance required to process the data in near real time.
+However, storage and processing are centralized, and using purpose-built hardware makes a data warehouse expensive.

 Fig 1.
 Data warehouse architecture (source)